Application Insights for Azure cloud services

 - Performance counters are displayed as custom metrics.

 - Windows event logs are shown as traces and custom events.

 - Application logs, ETW logs, and any diagnostics infrastructure logs appear as traces.

-Track Requests from Worker roles
+Track requests from worker roles

 You can capture the performance of calls to worker roles by tracking them in the same way as HTTP requests.
 In Application Insights, the Request telemetry type measures a unit of named server-side work that can be timed and can independently succeed or fail.
-While HTTP requests are captured automatically by the SDK, you can insert your own code to track requests to worker roles.
+Although HTTP requests are captured automatically by the SDK, you can insert your own code to track requests to worker roles.